 Fiji water, America’s most imported bottled water, sources it’s water from Fijian springs - while 12% of Fijians don’t have access to fresh, running water.

 Fiji Water also donates money to local kindergartens and schools.

 A noble act, until you realise that the company only donates to institutions where most of the students are children of workers - therefore allowing the parents to come to work.

 - Sustainability goes hand in hand with ethics.

 - It’s immoral for a brand to prioritse ‘sustainability’ while taking advantage of employees and local communities.

 While many companies spend lots of money creating and greenwashing an ‘eco-friendly’ product, the packaging is usually overlooked.

 As a result, it finds its way into marine environments, clogs drains and fosters the spreading of disease - just to name a few things.

-The reliance on traditional materials such as aluminium, cardboard and glass will increase as more and more countries banning single-use plastics.
+The reliance on traditional materials such as aluminium, cardboard and glass will increase as more and more countries banning single-use plastics and implement taxes.